henrysxie/mastering-python/exercises/4_lemonade_accounting.md

 - Cost of the lemons is your only expense
 - Your selling each lemonade for $5
 - When prompted, the user will input valid integer values

+Extra Credit:
+- Show error message if inputs are not valid integers